 What are sprouted almonds?
-They are almonds that have been soaked and dried at a very low heat.
+They are almonds that have been soaked and dried at very low heat.

-In addition to improved nutrient absorption and making them easier to digest, the sprouting process also results in a smoother, creamier, and slightly sweeter nut.
+In addition to improving nutrient absorption and making them easier to digest, the sprouting process also results in a smoother, creamier, and slightly sweeter nut.

 If you want to make the pie the day of serving, plan accordingly so that time is allotted for chilling and setting.

 No-Bake Coconut Cream Pie (Gluten-Free, Vegan)

 - Start with preparing the filling.
 In a medium saucepan, add cane sugar, cornstarch, and salt.
 Whisk to combine.
 Over medium heat, add coconut milk (all contents of can), whisking consistently until mixture thickens and starts to become bubbly (about 6-8 minutes).

 - Remove from heat and whisk in vanilla extract.
 Transfer mixture to a glass bowl.
 Allow to cool for about 5 minutes, place a piece of plastic wrap on top of the mixture (touching mixture so that a film doesn't form).
 Place in refrigerator and allow to set for 1-2 hours.

 - While the filling is chilling, place the almonds, shredded coconut, salt, and dates into the bowl of a food processor and process until finely ground.
 Drizzle in maple syrup as it processes until mixture starts to clump together.

-Spray a 9-inch tart pan with cooking spray.
+- Spray a 9-inch tart pan with cooking spray.
 Transfer crust mixture to pan, starting by pressing in the sides followed by the bottom crust.
 The crust mixture will be sticky, so I like to use a small piece of parchment paper to help press in.

-This process usually takes me several minutes to get it even and smooth.
+- This process usually takes me several minutes to get it even and smooth.
 Place crust in fridge to chill until filling is ready to be taken out.

-Once the filling has set, remove from fridge.
+- Once the filling has set, remove from fridge.
 Remove plastic wrap and using an electric mixer, mix on medium speed until filling changes from a gelatinous consistency to a creamy consistency.
 Transfer filling into prepared crust and place back in refrigerator.
-(I recommend letting it chill for another 15-20 minutes)
+(I recommend letting it chill for another 15-20 minutes.)

 - Rinse off your beaters to use for coconut cream topping.

 - On a small oven-proof tray, toast shredded coconut in oven at 300 degrees Fahrenheit, or using a toaster oven.
 I found this takes about 5 minutes, but watch closely so as not to let coconut burn.
 Remove from oven and allow to cool.

-Remove coconut milk cans from refrigerator, being careful not to tilt or turn over.
+- Remove coconut milk cans from refrigerator, being careful not to tilt or turn over.
 Open cans and carefully remove the solid cream and place in a large, chilled mixing bowl.
 With the electric mixer, whip on high until fluffy and resembles whipped cream.

-Slowly add powdered sugar and vanilla extract until fully incorporated.
+- Slowly add powdered sugar and vanilla extract until fully incorporated.
 Gently spread coconut whipped cream over top of pie, leaving about an inch or so of space between whipped cream and crust.
 Sprinkle with toasted coconut.